baumlab/WestGridIntro/WestGridIntroduction.md

 #### Running R Code ####

-After editing your code, you can test your it by turning your R code into a script.
+After editing your code, you can test it by turning your R code into a script.
 To run your code as a script, insert a line above your R code that reads:

     #!/bin/env RScript